 Make sure you register with SARS within 21 business days after becoming an employer, deduct PAYE and UIF from your employees' salaries or wages and pay it over to SARS on a monthly basis.
 These payments must be made within seven (7) days after the end of the month.
-Where employees' salaries are below the set thresholds, currently R83 100 per year, no PAYE is payable.
+Where employees' salaries are below the set thresholds.